kbandla/APTnotes/README.md

 * Add a link to the public document to Documents.md page
 * Add the PDF file to the appropriate year

+Thanks to the [contributors](https://github.com/kbandla/APTnotes/blob/master/contributors.md) for helping with the project!

+## Papers
+The [papers] section contains historical documents.

 ## 2006
 * ["Wicked Rose" and the NCPH Hacking Group](http://krebsonsecurity.com/wp-content/uploads/2012/11/WickedRose_andNCPH.pdf)